B4SHA/studio/README.md

   - **AI Model**: Uses a multimodal version of the `Gemini` model capable of processing audio.
   - **Process**:
     1. The uploaded audio is converted to a data URI.
-    2. The AI model analyzes the audio's waveform and characteristics for signs of AI generation (e.g., unnatural cadence, robotic artifacts).
+    2. The AI model performs a two-part analysis:
+        - **Audio Forensics**: It analyzes the audio's waveform for signs of AI generation (e.g., unnatural cadence, robotic artifacts).
-    3. It also considers whether the **content of the speech** could be easily taken out of context to spread misinformation.
+        - **Content & Speech Analysis**: If speech is detected, it is transcribed and analyzed for misinformation or misleading context (e.g., passing off song lyrics as a real statement).
   - **Output**: The **Analysis Report** provides:
     - A verdict (`Likely Authentic`, `Potential AI/Manipulation`, `Uncertain`).
     - A confidence score for the verdict.
-    - A detailed report explaining the reasoning, which must be consistent with a final verdict.
+    - A detailed forensic report.
+    - A separate analysis of any transcribed text.

 ### 4. Image Verifier